Very Low Birth Weight

 Other ways to check the baby’s growth are:

 - Using ultrasound to estimate the baby’s growth and development.
-Your healthcare provider can use measurements of your baby's head, belly, and upper leg bone to estimate his or her weight.
+Your healthcare provider can use measurements of your baby's head, belly, and upper leg bone to estimate their weight.

-- Comparing your baby’s estimated birth weight with his or her gestational age.
+- Comparing your baby’s estimated birth weight with their gestational age.
 The provider may use a formula to figure out your baby’s body mass.

-A birth weight of less than 5 pounds, 8 ounces (2.5 kilograms) is diagnosed as low birth weight.
+A birth weight of less than 5 pounds, 8 ounces (2.5 kilograms) is called low birth weight.
 Babies weighing less than 3 pounds, 4 ounces (1.5 kilograms) at birth are considered very low birth weight.

 How is very low birth weight treated?